-“Cruiser Aurora” is a pin from the rare series “Revolutionary Ships”.
+“Ice-cutter Fyodor Litke” is a pin from the rare series “Russia’s Icebreakers”.

-The pin represents a recognisable relief image of the ship shape.
-Down on the depicted ribbon stands the name of the cruiser: “Aurora”.
+The pin represents a relief image of the ship’s shape.

-The text along the perimeter of the pin reads: “Revolutionary Ships”.
+The text on the pin reads: “Ice-cutter F. Litke”.

 The pin represents a goldenly framed exhibition painting.
 The golden surface gives the frame a neutral character and matches the colors of the painting and its interior.
 In the center of the painting there is a three-masted frigate with the pennant of naval vessels on the first mast and with the flag of the auxiliary ships of the Navy astern.
 The frigate rides the waves from right to left.